-The Centers for Disease Control and Prevention reports that caries is perhaps the most prevalent infectious disease in our nation’s children.
-Early childhood caries (ECC) can be a particularly virulent form of caries, beginning soon after tooth eruption, developing on smooth surfaces, progressing rapidly, having a lasting detrimental impact on the dentition.
+The Centers for Disease Control and Prevention reports that caries is the most prevalent infectious disease in our nation’s children.
+Early childhood caries (ECC) can be a particularly virulent form of caries, beginning soon after primary tooth eruption, usually developing first on smooth surfaces, progressing rapidly, having a lasting detrimental impact on the dentition.

 Newer theories on the etiology of tooth decay and transmission of causative organisms highlight the fact that dental caries is an infectious and communicable disease.
 This review of the caries process covers:

 In the simplest terms, the process of dental caries can be illustrated by this Venn diagram:

 Bacteria use dietary fermentable carbohydrates (principally sugars and cooked starches) as a substrate for acid production, resulting in a lowering of the pH of the area.
 Species of Streptococcus and Lactobacillus are most often implicated in the caries process.

 However, we now know that caries is a multifactorial, chronic disease with many outside influences.

 Influences on Children's Oral Health: A Conceptual Model